-You will also study two other subjects in year 2: see Degrees in Arts, Science and Social Sciences.
+You will also study other subjects in years 1 and 2: see Flexible degrees.

 Years 3 and 4

 If you progress to Honours (years 3 and 4) your studies will consist of a combination of compulsory core courses (Film analysis, Television analysis, Media and cultural policy) and specialist options.
 These will typically include courses devoted to:

 - particular periods and places (eg contemporary television drama, postwar Japanese cinema, Scottish film and television)

 - genres (eg animation, amateur cinema, documentary film and television)